BioJulia/PopGen.jl/docs/io/variantcall.md

 PopGen.jl provides the commands `vcf` and `bcf` to import a variant call format files into `PopData`.
 The reader also accepts files that are gzipped.

 :::note Lazy Loading
-The packages required to import BCF/VCF files (`GeneticVariation.jl` and `GZip.jl`) are lazy-loaded.
+The packages required to import BCF/VCF files (`GeneticVariation.jl` and `GZip.jl`) are lazy-loaded and not included as dependencies within PopGen.jl, so you will need to install them manually with (`]add GeneticVariation GZip`).
 If you have not-gzipped variant call files, then you'll need to call `using GeneticVariation` before `bcf` and `vcf` become available to use.
 If your files are compressed, then you'll need to call
-`usig GZip` too.
+`using GZip` too.
 :::